Last week, this news site dropped a bombshell in the ongoing saga of Greenville, South Carolina sheriff Will Lewis .

 Did Nabors also try to improperly influence the outcome of the investigation, though?

 According to our sources, in late November a sergeant with the Greenville sheriff’s office reportedly told investigators that Nabors was “very flirtatious” with the men under his command.
-Not only that, the sergeant reportedly stated that despite his best efforts to keep Nabors away from attractive male officers, she “still ended up sleeping with one of his guys” – whom he later identified as Ayers.
+Not only that, the sergeant reportedly stated that despite his best efforts to keep Nabors away from attractive male officers, she “still ended up sleeping with one of his guys” – whom he later identified as the deputy she allegedly tried to blackmail.

-Not only that, the sergeant reportedly revealed that Ayers had “showed him a picture of a female in underwear” – a female believed to be Nabors.
+Not only that, the sergeant reportedly revealed that the deputy in question had “showed him a picture of a female in underwear” – a female believed to be Nabors.

-In February of this year, Ayers is said to have forked over tons of incriminating screen shots to investigators documenting his history with Nabors.
+In February of this year, the deputy is said to have forked over tons of incriminating screen shots to investigators documenting his history with Nabors.

 Were these the same messages Nabors allegedly sent him months earlier?
 It’s not clear …

-Nor is it clear whether Ayers is the only member of the sheriff’s office who was romantically linked to Nabors during her brief tenure there.
+Nor is it clear whether the deputy is the only member of the sheriff’s office who was romantically linked to Nabors during her brief tenure there.

 A female employee at the office reportedly told investigators last fall that Nabors was “flirtatious” with multiple male officers – specifically referencing public information officer Ryan Flood and a former deputy who no longer works for the county.

-One thing is clear: Nabors’ alleged threat to reveal her rumored relationship with Ayers would have likely cost him his job.
+One thing is clear: Nabors’ alleged threat to reveal her rumored relationship would have likely cost the deputy his job.

 According to our sources, Lewis made it clear on multiple occasions that Nabors was essentially his property.